 All fencers must comply with the current British Fencing regulations for children fencing in adult events.
 As of January 2018, all fencers must be 13 as of the date of the actual competition taking place.

-Seeding for the event will be baed on the Senior Epee Rankings available on the British Fencing website as of the Thursday prior to the event.
+Seeding for the event will be based on the Senior Epee Rankings available on the British Fencing website (or live rankings if available).
 Foreign fencers with world rankings in the top 150 of the world rankings will be seeded at closing date by comparing their world ranking to the British fencers and slotting in accordingly.

-We hope to be able to pay all referees and organisers approximately £50 to £65 for a full day helping to cover expenses etc in attending.
-Some specialist positions may receive a higher amount (first aid etc).
+For 2023 onwards we plan to be able to pay all referees and organizers approximately £80 for a full day helping to cover expenses etc in attending.
+Some specialist positions may receive a higher amount.

 Closing Date/Late entries

 The main closing date for all events will be 3 weeks prior to the event date, though late entries may be accepted after this date with a £15 late entry fee.
 No entries will generally be accepted in the week preceding any event.